abdoemadselim/Vacation-Tracking-System/README.md

 4. The system must support automatic approval for certain types of leave or under defined conditions (e.g., short duration, sufficient balance).
 5. Employees can view their own leave balance.
 6. HR users can access any relevant data for any employee, including leave balance, carryovers, leave history, etc.
-7. The system must integrate with external HR systems to retrieve employee data which informs automatic workflows.
+7. The system must integrate with external HR systems to retrieve employees data for automated workflows.
 8. The system must have a notification mechanism (e.g., email, in-app) to:
     - inform employees when their request is approved/rejected
     - alert employees about upcoming end-of-leave